tmavre/SpeechRecognition-Temperature/README.md

- # A combination between speech-recognition and weather api modules
+ # A combination between speech-recognition and weather api's
 In this script if you will say "temperature" print weather forecasts for the upcoming days.
 If you say "exit" the script will stop.